csc301-fall2014/Tutorial1/README.md

  * *Index* (aka *Staging Area*) - All the changes that will be committed with the next commit.
  * *History* - The graph of *commit objects* that were committed.

+Just to be clear - These 3 components are a part of a single repo.
+That is, they have nothing to do with a remote repo.
+A remote repo has its own working directory, index and history.
+When you push changes to a remote repo, you're updating that repo's history.

 Let's revisit the Git commands we've already used:
  * We *add* changes from the *working directory* to the *index*.
  * We *commit* changes from the *index* to the *history*.